 In situations where it would be a “for cause” eviction for a specific problem caused by the tenant, the notice period generally ranges from 10 to 20 days depending on the specific problem.

-To see the specific number of days notice is required before an eviction case is filed with the Landlord Tenant Board in Ontario, check out this complete guide to ending a tenancy in Ontario.
+To see the specific number of days notice is required before an eviction case is filed with the Landlord Tenant Board in Toronto, check out this complete guide to ending a tenancy in Ontario.

 Some reasons a landlord may use to evict a tenant include: